Ivory Coast (Côte d'Ivoire)

 A performance of Balafon is an act of great appeal to Senufo people who join the musicians in performing a lively, circular dance to the rhythmic strumming of drums and Balafons.

-One of the most spectacular dances we will see on our tour is the Dance of Fire or N’Goro.
-Performed by the Senufo people, it is a traditional dance of passage for young Senufo virgins and it is overseen by a master of ceremonies who, in between dance moves on top of a flaming fire where he picks up live embers and chews on them, cracks a huge whip to keep the audience in check!
+One of the most spectacular dances we will see on our tour is the Dance of Fire or N’Goron.
+Performed by the Senoufo people, it is a traditional dance of passage for young Senoufo virgins and it is overseen by a master of ceremonies who, in between dance moves on top of a flaming fire where he picks up live embers and chews on them, cracks a huge whip to keep the audience in check!

-Lying deep in the countryside near Touba, the small traditional village of Godufu sits adjacent to a sacred forest, or ‘forests of the masks’.
-It is here that a community of Dan, or Yacuba, people believe that the spirits of their ancestors reside.
+Lying deep in the countryside near Touba, in a small traditional Yacouba village sits adjacent to a sacred forest.
+It is here that a community of Dan, or Yacouba, people believe that the spirits of their ancestors reside.
 These spirits control the fortunes and lives of the living and they must be honoured with sacrifices and masked dances that feature athletic men on stilts up to three metres high.

 The ceremony begins with a group of newly married women dressed in white (for purity) and indigo (for self-respect) who sing about the course of married life.
 Soon after they are joined by elderly women who act as their spiritual guardians.

 Later they are joined by a group of young initiated men.
-While all of this is occurring, a sacrifice is performed in the forest to honour the ancestors of the village and finally, the masked stilt dancer emerges from the forest in a procession towards the village dance.
-Performing a series of acrobatic moves to the rhythmic beating of drums, if he falls a group of the young men will rally around to help him back up again.
+While all of this is occurring, a sacrifice is performed in the forest to honour the ancestors of the village and finally, two masked dancers emerge from the forest in a procession towards the village dance.
+They are Koma and Godoufou and they both perform a series of acrobatic moves to the rhythmic beating of drums.
+Koma is there to entertain.
+Godoufou, or the stilt dancer, is there to herald the start of the deportment process for young Yacouba women.
 This masked creature speaks in a shrill language of tongues that is incomprehensible to outsiders but it gets very excited when donations are offered from the crowd.
-Performed mostly at sunset, the stilt dance of Godufu is an exhilarating part of our trip!
+Performed mostly at sunset, the stilt dance of Godoufu is an exhilarating part of our trip!

 DANCE OF THE JUGGLERS (DANSE DES JONGLEURS)